 A couple of months passed, I learnt about Ranking on Google (forever ongoing) Great results though!
 Both local business are ranking on the top of Google using keywords that relate to their field.

-Now that you know a little about me, I hope you have the confidence in me and my ability to look after your website and computer requirements.
+Now that you know a little about me, I hope you have the confidence in my ability to look after your website and computer requirements.